VCTLabs/vct-enclustra-bsp-platform/README_workflows.rst

   (.venv) $ kas build layers/meta-user-aa1/kas/systemd.yaml

-The above is essentially what the first two tox comands do, but how to use the `` bitbake`` commands?
+The above is essentially what the first two tox commands do, but how to use the `` bitbake`` commands?

 Use the kas ``shell`` command to run arbitrary commands within the Yocto